December 4, 2022

 #1.
 Main components

-To get started, log in to your Google Analytics 4 property click Explore (on the left sidebar).
+To get started, log in to your Google Analytics 4 property and click Explore (on the left sidebar).
 Then select Funnel Exploration (or Blank).
 If you choose Funnel Exploration, you will see a sample report with some configuration.
-And with Blank, well, you’ll get a blank piece of paper to start from scratch and you will have to create a new tab with Funnel Exploration type.
+And with Blank, well, you’ll get a blank piece of paper to start from scratch, and you will have to create a new tab with Funnel Exploration type.